-I’d made it to Malibu, over halfway through my drive along the Pacific Coast Highway—and I still had no idea if I was taking one of the best road-trips of my life, or the worst.
+I’d made it to Malibu, over halfway through my Pacific Coast Highway road trip—and I still had no idea if I was taking one of the best road-trips of my life, or the worst.

-On the plus side, I was driving a truly magnificent Ford Mustang Convertible from Sixt Rent a Car through some of the most stunning coastal scenery you’ll find in the States.
-(That’s a tip, by the way—always aim for a convertible, so you can throw the top down when the sun comes out and feel the wind in your hair.
+On the plus side, I was driving a truly magnificent Ford Mustang Convertible from Sixt through some of the most stunning coastal scenery you’ll find in the States.
+(That’s a bonus tip, by the way—always aim for a convertible, so you can throw the top down when the sun comes out and feel the wind in your hair.
 It’s the California thing to do.)

 No camera?
 No work commitments met—and a lot of stress landing on my shoulders.